ericandre615/paperboy/README.md

         console.log('News update!', data);
     }); // subscribe our listener callback to the 'news' topic

-    paperboy.publish('news', 'This just in about News!');
+    paperboy.publish(['news'], 'This just in about News!'); // note previously you could use a string or array (now only arrays will work)

-    // the listener callback is called with the data that was published
-    // in the above example we output to console.log
+    /* the listener callback is called with the data that was published ** in the above example we output to console.log */ 'News update!
-    // 'News update!
 This just in about News!'

 You can pass in anonymous functions to .subscribe as in the above example.
 However, there will be no reference to that listener to unsubscribe it later.
 If you need to unsubscribe